What Color Of Star Is The Hottest

 What Color of Star is the Hottest?
 Unraveling the Stellar Spectrum

 Have you ever looked up at the night sky and wondered about the myriad twinkling lights?
-Each tiny spark represents a star, a colossal ball of burning gas undergoing nuclear fusion.
+Also, each tiny spark represents a star, a colossal ball of burning gas undergoing nuclear fusion.
 But not all stars are created equal.
 Their size, age, and most visibly, their color, all tell a fascinating story about their temperature and stage of life.
-This article delves into the fascinating relationship between a star's color and its temperature, exploring the science behind stellar spectra and answering the question: what color of star is the hottest?
+This article breaks down the fascinating relationship between a star's color and its temperature, exploring the science behind stellar spectra and answering the question: what color of star is the hottest?

 Introduction: The Stellar Rainbow